hwangdav000/VR_Darts/README.md

 ![image](https://github.com/hwangdav000/VR_Darts/assets/29682356/960d1c2c-1fe0-4f1c-9451-16fe6537bb70)

-Using an independent samples t-test it was found that there was not enough evidence to reject that the two samples are significantly different at 0.05 significance level.
+Using an independent samples t-test it was found that there was not enough evidence to suggest that virtual training had an overall affect on throwing accuracy.
 However further exploration and consideration may be warranted due to the limited sample size.

 For more information take a look at the paper.